The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 3. Norming Stage of Tuckman’s Theory (Cooperation)

-Norming is the third stage of Tuckman’s 5 Stages of Group Development Theory.
+Norming is the third stage of Tuckman’s 5 Stages of Group Development, and members cooperate with each other in this stage.
 Members start learning to work as a cohesive team and be task-oriented.
 They start developing “rules of engagement.”
 However, they feel more comfortable with one another and are willing to disagree and express opinions – communication becomes open.
-Finally, a feeling of trust and clear goals emerge inside the group.
+Finally, a feeling of trust and clear goals emerge within the group.

 Group Develops in the Norming Stage: